 Repeat it a few times and notice how you experience it in your body.
 Do you resist it?
 If so, where?
 In your chest, gut, throat, head, or somewhere else?
 How do you experience the feeling in your body?
 Tightness, pain, a churning sensation?

 As you repeat it, you might start to feel something shift.
 Like something’s becoming unblocked or ‘shaken off.’
-But don’t worry if you don’t feel anything change.
+Don’t worry if you don’t feel anything change.
 It might take a few tries or you may need to revisit it over months or years.
 Sometimes there are other stories which need to pop first so you can get at the deeper stories beneath.
 Keep repeating the phrases and exploring your stories in this way.
 See if you feel some ease emerging.
+Even if the phrase feels like a big lie, consider this: It could be the most useful, powerful lie you have at your disposal.

 Reclaiming the identities you fear